Decathlon/vitamin-web/packages/sources/css/presets/tailwind/README.md

 @import 'tailwindcss/screens'; /* import screens CSS classes from Tailwind CSS (optional) */
 @import '@vtmn/css/dist/components-base10.css'; /* import Vitamin components CSS classes (required) */
 ```

+_You will need a plugin to understand `@import` statements.
+If you use PostCSS, you can use [postcss-import](https://www.npmjs.com/package/postcss-import)._

 ## Playground